Filem Negara Malaysia: History

-Prior to 22 November 1963, the National Film Department (NFD) was known as the Malayan Film Unit (MFU).
-The Malayan Film Unit was founded by Mubin Sheppard who was then working in the Department of Public Relations after the World War II ends and uses his own earnings to buy a film equipment from the British military film team which was to be auctioned in Singapore.
-It started its operations in April 1946 and was based in Jalan Bangsar, Kuala Lumpur.
+The National Film Department (NFD) was established on 1 April 1946 as the Malayan Film Unit (MFU).
+It was founded by Mubin Sheppard who was then working in the Department of Public Relations after the World War II ends and uses his own earnings to buy a film equipment from the British military film team which was to be auctioned in Singapore.
+It began operations upon its establishment and was originally based in an old factory shed in Jalan Bangsar, Kuala Lumpur.
 It was a unit under the National Communications Department (Jabatan Perhubungan Raya), thereafter known as the Department of Information.

+In 1949, it produced The New Malayan Gazette, a weekly newsreel highlights on important events in Malaya.

+In 1958, the Malayan Film Unit planned to produced more documentary films throughout that year with the aim to "introduced Malaya to the world" while intended to focused on films that "reflects the kampung people's way of life" and the Malayan culture.

+The Malayan Film Unit was renamed as Filem Negara Malaysia on 22 November 1963, two months after the establishment of Malaysia.
+The first documentary that the department produced under its present name was Kelahiran Malaysia (Birth of Malaysia).

 The present National Film Department complex is situated at Jalan Utara, Petaling Jaya.
 It was officiated by the third Yang di-Pertuan Agong, Al-Marhum Tuanku Syed Putra Ibni Al-Marhum Syed Hassan Jamalullail on 24 August 1965.
-In his inaugural speech during the official opening ceremony of the NFD's new complex, Allahyarham Datuk Senu bin Abdul Rahman, the then Information and Broadcasting Minister, had announced that the ministry decided to incorporate NFD to be one of its departments.
+In his inaugural speech during the official opening ceremony of the NFD's new complex, Allahyarham Datuk Senu Abdul Rahman, the then Information and Broadcasting Minister, had announced that the ministry decided to incorporate NFD to be one of its departments.

+By 1967, the department publish a newsreel, Malaysia: A Week in which every week since the beginning of the year, they published newsreels within a week of the events taking place.
+Also in the same year, Filem Negara announced that it would sold 51 percent of its stake to the Malaysian public in order to be the Malaysia's premiere film corporation.